Home > Camps > Cub Scout Day Camps > Cub Overnight Camp FAQ

 Also, each camper and adult must bring the BSA medical forms A and B

 Swim tests are conducted so that Scouts and adults swim in appropriate swimming areas during their time at camp.
-In order to swim in the deeper part of the pool, everyone (adults and campers) must complete swim tests
+In order to swim in the deeper part of the pool, everyone (adults and youth) must complete swim tests

 You will complete a swim tests at summer camp.